Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy: Proposed Method

 with reward shaped as in~\cite{CADRL,SA-CADRL,GA3C}:

 where $d_{\min}$ is the distance to the nearest other agent, $\mathbf{p}$ the current position, and $\mathbf{p}_g$ the goal.
 The discount factor is $\gamma$.
-While the reward is calculated independently for each agent, episode termination is determined from the states of all agents.
-Episodes terminate for all agents upon any collision to encourage cooperative avoidance.
+While the reward is calculated independently for each agent, episodes terminate for all agents upon any collision to encourage cooperative avoidance.
 As in \cite{CADRL, SA-CADRL, GA3C}, we decay rewards quickly by setting $\gamma=0.95<1$ to encourage efficient navigation.